 - Trainee Zone – A networking and lounge space for trainees and conducive to 15 minute “mini” career sessions throughout the conference schedule.
 These mini-sessions are ideal for exposing trainees to career opportunities in pediatric specialty/subspecialties or pediatric research as well awards, grants, mentoring or other programs offered by PAS Partner and Alliance societies.

-- Early Career Investigator Day & Evening Reception – This new focus for Friday’s pre-conference programming creates opportunities for PAS Partner and Alliance societies to continue growing the pediatric research pipeline and to feature their career development initiatives.
+- PAS FRIDAY IN THE PARC(Pediatric Science And Research Career Day) – This new focus for Friday’s pre-conference programming creates opportunities for PAS Partner and Alliance societies to continue growing the pediatric research pipeline and to feature their career development initiatives.

-3) Clinical/Research Pathway: Highlights up-to-date clinical practice standards in child health, including clinical trials, global health care delivery, clinically-integrated pathways and care standards, and clinical scenario simulations, especially those focused on bench to bedside and back.
+Clinical/Research Pathway: Highlights up-to-date clinical practice standards in child health, including clinical trials, global health care delivery, clinically integrated pathways and care standards, and clinical scenario simulations, especially those focused on bench to bedside and back

 - Basic-Translational-Clinical Roundtables encourage collaboration between basic scientists, translational researchers, and clinicians.
 Roundtables outline a pediatric healthcare challenge and investigative approach, provide an overview of new therapeutic applications, and discuss emerging mechanisms and biological effects being discovered.
 The goal: identify areas for further exploration to develop novel research and optimize therapies.
 (1.5 to 2 hours)